Hierarchical Data Generator based on Tree-Structured Stick Breaking Process for Benchmarking Clustering Methods: Experiments

-As an additional observation to the above, the $\gamma$ value does not change by level.
-Because of this, a very important factor in considering how many children a node will have is instead the number of data passing through the node.
-Bigger nodes that are located higher up are more likely to have more children than smaller nodes lower down the hierarchy.
-Additionally, the more children a node has, the more of them will be small nodes, i.e., nodes through which few objects pass, resulting primarily in leaf nodes or nodes with single children.
-This behaviour of smaller nodes also transfers to lower down the hierarchy where less data reaches leading to a similar behaviour.
+Since the $\gamma$ value does not change between levels (see \Cref{eq:beta_one_gamma}), a critical factor in considering how many children a node will have is the number of data passing through the node during the hierarchy generation process.
+Because of that, nodes that are located closer to the root are more likely to have more children than smaller nodes lower down the hierarchy.
+It has also been verified experimentally, and it is shown in~\Cref{fig:level-by-level-number-of-children-per-node,fig:level-by-level-number-of-children-per-node-R}.
+Additionally, the more children a node has, the more of them will be small nodes, i.e., nodes through which few objects pass, resulting primarily in leaf nodes or nodes with a single child.
+This behaviour of smaller nodes also transfers lower down the hierarchy where less data reaches, leading to similar behaviour.

 Finally, the reassigned test cases show a tendency for data to move down hierarchy levels.
-Intuitively the groups located lower down in the hierarchy are more specific and potentially conflicting data would be prone to moving down into the more specific child clusters.
-However despite this tendency the hierarchies retain most of their previous characteristics, simply with the mass of data being shifted downward towards the lower levels of the hierarchy.
-Due to the post-processing applied to these datasets, they can be better suited for initial testing of grouping methods.
-In most cases testing using both types of datasets (unfiltered and filtered) may be the preferred and most valuable approach in every case where the features of the objects are considered.
+It is best shown when comparing \Cref{fig:level-by-level-number-of-instances} with \Cref{fig:level-by-level-number-of-instances-R}.
+Intuitively, the groups located lower down in the hierarchy are more specific and potentially conflicting data would be prone to moving down into the more specific child clusters during the reassignment process.
+However, despite this tendency, the hierarchies structure do not change.
+Hierarchies retain most of their initial characteristics with the mass of data being shifted down towards the lower levels.
+Due to the post-processing applied to these datasets, they can be better suited for initial testing of grouping methods as they contain less noise.
+Testing using both types of datasets (unfiltered and filtered) may be the preferred and most valuable approach in every case where the features of the objects are considered.